lteacy/vdpgm_stack/README.md

 =========================
 Install matlab revision R2012b or the equivalent MCR

-Assuming you are using groovy, and have not yet installed rosjava, do the following:
+Assuming you are using groovy on ubuntu, and have not yet installed rosjava, do the following:

     sudo apt-get install python-pip
     sudo pip install --upgrade rosinstall